pinxiang-wang/tofu-take-home/README.md

 Industry --- The target industries of Stampli's marketing service Persona --- The target personas of Stampli's marketing persona

----

-### **Setup and Usage Instructions:**

-To run this project, you need to install the necessary dependencies and set up OpenAI API access.
-Please follow these steps:

-1. Clone this repository:
-2.

 ### **Workflow Overview:**

 1. **Initial Account Description Generation:**